 - Adjunct to sutures in vascular procedures

 Absorption timeline: The fibrin matrix biodegrades and resorbs within 10-14 days.
-Tensile strength is lower than cyanoacrylates, making fibrin sealants better suited for internal applications rather than primary skin closure under tension.
+Tensile strength is lower than that of cyanoacrylates, making fibrin sealants better suited for internal applications rather than primary skin closure under tension.

-Selection depends on surgical context, with topical cyanoacrylates dominating skin closure applications.
+Selection depends on the surgical context, with topical cyanoacrylates dominating skin closure applications.

 Optimal adhesive selection requires matching product characteristics to wound mechanics, tissue biology, and procedural goals.
 The following criteria connect technical specifications to measurable outcomes.